medanisjbara/synapse-termux/GUIDE.md

     return 404; # managed by Certbot
 }
 ```
 And everything should be set by now.
-You can check if your server is running by entering you domain name in [federation tester website](https://federationtester.matrix.org/)
+Make sure synapse is running by executing `synctl start`.

-*to be continued*
+You can check if your server is running correctly by entering you domain name in [federation tester website](https://federationtester.matrix.org/).

 ## Finally
 This guide is incomplete.
 Over the next few days.
 I will continue adding the rest of the steps to have a complete synapse matrix server running on your phone.
 Until that time, you are somewhat on your own.
 Consider the guides online (their numbers are huge even though non of them is considering termux) and try to improvise.